 David Huckvale discusses composer Clifton Parker in the 2018 short documentary The Devil in Music.
 Another short documentary, called A Note of Fear, features Scott MacQueen discussing aspects of the film’s score.
 Michael Hordern then reads M.R.
 James’ original story from this 1984 audio recording called Casting the Runes.
 You can also hear a radio adaptation of the story from 1947 called Escape: Casting the Runes.
 You can also watch a seven minute Super 8 version of the film.
 There is also an isolated music and effects track.
 The original theatrical trail as well as an image gallery are also available.
 This the UK premier of this film on Blu-ray and features new and improved English subtitles for the deaf and hard-of-hearing.

 I cannot recommend this movie enough, especially on this release.
-I will be doing a FILMBOOK OF FEAR on this film soon and if you would like to see any of my other BASEMENT BLU-RAY REVIEWS, just go HERE.
+I will be doing a FILMBOOK OF FEAR on this film soon.
+Don’t forget to read the other blogs in my BASEMENT BLU-RAY REVIEW series.